drand/drand/docs/SPECS.md

 algorithm described [below](#ecies) in the document, with the public key of the share holder and the share serialized as in described in the curve section.
 A pseudo algorithm describes the operation:

 ```
+// Node running the following has the following properties:
+//  - its index as a dealer (in the group A) DealerIndex di,
-// for a given node whose index is i
+//  - a flag "isHolder" denoting if the node is a member of the group B
+//  - its index as a share holder ShareIndex si - if isHolder is true
 shares = []
-for n in listNodes:
+for n in shareHolders:
-  - share = private_polynomial.Eval(node.Index)
+  - share = private_polynomial.Eval(n.Index)
-    - if n.Index == i
-        - mark as valid the share i for the dealer i in the status matrix
+  - mark as valid the share ShareIndex for the dealer DealerIndex in the status matrix
+  - if shareHolder && n.Index == ShareIndex
         - continue to next node
   - encryption = ECIES(node.PublicKey, share)
-  - append(shares, { encrypted: encryption, index: node.Index })
+  - append(shares, { encrypted: encryption, index: n.Index })
 return shares
 ```

 After generating the encrypted shares, each node attaches their public polynomial to the encrypted shares in the same packet `DealBundle`.
 Then each node must signs the packet and embeds the signature in a `AuthDealBundle` packet.